 Horse racing is one of the rare sports where the animal is revered above the human, you will notice that most people will applaud the victorious horse rather than its rider.

-Punters want to find a good middle ground between the performance of the jockey and the horse but ultimately it is the latter's who will carry the victory.
+Horse racing bettors want to find a good middle ground between the performance of the jockey and the horse.
+Ultimately, however, it is the latter's who will carry the victory.

-Betting on horses is one of legal forms of online gambling in the US so it is a popular choice for punters.
-We've put together a selection of our 4 favorites sites.
+Betting on horse races online is one of the legal forms of gambling in the US so it is a popular choice for punters.
+We've put together a selection of our favorite horse race betting spots.

-- Visit the operator website on your mobile or computer and fill in your details
+- Visit the operator online on your mobile or computer and fill in your details

-- Make your first wager and receive your sign-up bonus shortly after
+- Then, make your first wager and receive your sign-up bonus shortly after

-- Maximize your bonus by making a high first deposit, check the matched bonus limit
+- Next, maximize your bonus by making a high first deposit, check the matched bonus limit

-- Choose the races which you would like to bet on
+- Pick the races which you would like to bet on

-- Choose the type of bet which you would like to make
+- Determine the type of bet which you would like to make

 - Choose the horse/horses you would like to place your wager on